Greg Chevalier

-Greg "Chevy" Chevalier (born Albany, New York) is a retired American soccer midfielder who played professionally in the USL First Division.
+Greg "Chevy" Chevalier is an American retired soccer midfielder who played professionally in the USL First Division.

 Player

 Chevalier attended Monroe-Woodbury High School in Central Valley, New York.
 He then played college soccer at the University of Albany from 1999 to 2002.
 In 2003, Chevalier played as an amateur with the Albany Blackwatch Highlanders of the fourth division Premier Development League.
 He scored nine goals and was named to the All-PDL team.
 He began his professional career in 2004 with the Pittsburgh Riverhounds in the USL Second Division.
 On April 9, 2005, the Silverbacks announced the signing of Chevalier.
 In April 2006, the Silverbacks released Chevalier during the preseason.
 He then signed with the Riverhounds.
 He also played four games for the Atlanta Silverbacks U23s of the PDL.
 In 2007, he took the season off after getting married.
 In April 2008, Chevalier returned to professional soccer with the Atlanta Silverbacks.